An elementary proof of a fundamental result in phase retrieval: Abstract

 \section{Abstract}

 Edidin \cite{E} proved a fundamental result in phase retrieval: Theorem: A family of orthogonal projections $\{P_i\}_{i=1}^m$ does phase retrieval in $\RR^n$ if and only if for every $0\not= x\in \RR^n$, the family $\{P_ix\}_{i=1}^m$ spans $\RR^n$.
 The proof of this result relies on Algebraic Geometry and so is inaccessible to many people in the field.
-We will give an elementary proof of this result without Algebraic Geometry.
+We will give an elementary proof of this result using only frame theory.
 We will also solve the complex version of this result by showing that the "if" part fails and the "only if" part holds in $\CC^n$.
+Finally, we will show that these techniques can be used to verify two classifications of norm retrieval.